doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 ["zzz" | [[["a"] | "b"] | "c"]]
 ```

-When we have this kind of combination of cons cells, where the terminals are either printable ASCII codepoints or binaries, with arbitrary nesting, we have what's known as an IO List.
+This kind of arrangement is known as an IO List.
+It's elements are either integers from `0` to `255`, binaries, other IO Lists, or a combination of these. `[0, 15, ["hello" | "elixir"], "world" | "!!!"]` is another example of an IO List, and while IO Lists are not required to be improper lists, they are a very neat trick to quickly append elements to them.
 At first they may seem like a lot of gibberish, with lots of nesting and hard to traverse.
 In most cases this is true, but when you need to join a large number of binaries where there may also be a lot of repetition, this technique has huge benefits.
-Moreover, many of the lower level erlang functions know how to handle iolists, so the nesting isn't an issue.
+Concatenating two binaries requires allocating a new space in memory to hold the new binary, and IO Lists avoid that issue too.
+Moreover, many of the lower level erlang functions know how to handle IO Lists, so the nesting isn't an issue.

-For instance the above io list can be printed as a binary by doing:
+For instance the above IO List can be printed as a binary by doing:

 ```elixir
 iex> :erlang.iolist_to_binary ["zzz" | [[["a"] | "b"] | "c"]]
 "zzzabc"
 ```

-There's an article by Evan Miller called [Elixir RAM and the Template of DOOM](https://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) that does a really good job at demonstrating the issues with concatenating lots of repeated data and how IO lists can greatly increase performance in those cases.
+There's an article by Evan Miller called [Elixir RAM and the Template of DOOM](https://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) that does a really good job at demonstrating the issues with concatenating lots of repeated data and how IO Lists can greatly increase performance in those cases.

+Sadly, finding more documentation about IO Lists can be hard, and that's the best explanation I could come up with.

 ## Summary

 Lists, both proper and improper, are made of two basic types in the BEAM: cons cells and nil/empty list.
 Proper lists are a special arrangement of these two types where the tail of the cons cells point to another cons cell or the empty list.
 Every other case is considered an improper list. `[a | b]` is the syntax for a cons cell, and we can use it to pattern match against lists, or to prepend elements to a list.

 When appending to lists with the `++` operator, we have to make sure that the right hand side is also a list, otherwise we will accidentally create an improper lists.
-Despite of this minor annoyance, improper lists are a very important data structure in the BEAM, and we can see them in action in the creation of IO Lists.
+Despite of this minor annoyance, improper lists are a very important data structure in the BEAM, and we can see them in action when appending new elements to IO Lists.

 At the end of the day, most of the details explained in this article aren't needed for your day to day Elixir coding, but I hope this knowledge will provide you with a more solid understanding of the language constructs, so the next time you see the `|` in your lists you will know how to *proper*ly read it.